The Nondecreasing Rank: Geometry of the Order Cone and the Existence of Nondecreasing Factorizations

-Equivalently, a collider is a set of three elements $a,b,c$, where $a \lessdot c$ and $b \lessdot c$. \end{definition}
+Equivalently, a collider is a set of three elements $a,b,c \in \mc{P}$ where $a \lessdot c$ and $b \lessdot c$. \end{definition}

-\begin{theorem} The cone $\mc{C}(\mc{P})$ is simplicial if and only if the Hasse diagram does not contain any colliders. \end{theorem} \begin{proof} If $\mc{P}$ has $p$ elements, the cone $\mc{C}(\mc{P})$ is simplicial if and only if the number of connected upsets of $\mc{P}$ is $p$.
+\begin{theorem} The cone $\mc{C}(\mc{P})$ is simplicial if and only if the Hasse diagram does not contain any colliders.
+A Hasse diagram has no colliders if and only if as an undirected graph it is a disjoint union of trees where each tree has edges directed away from one its nodes. \end{theorem} \begin{proof} If $\mc{P}$ has $p$ elements, by Lemma \ref{lem:OrderConeExtremalRays}, the cone $\mc{C}(\mc{P})$ is simplicial if and only if the number of connected upsets of $\mc{P}$ is $p$.
 For every $x \in \mc{P}$, the intervals $[x,\infty) =\{y: x \preceq y\}$ are distinct connected upsets.
 Thus, the number of connected upsets is at least $p$.
 To show that the order cone is simplicial it suffices to show that the number of connected upsets within each connected component of size $m$ in the Hasse diagram is equal to $m$.

 Assume that the Hasse diagram contains no colliders.
 Any upset $\mc{U}$ has the form $\mc{U} = \cup_{u \in \mc{U}} [u,\infty)$.
 If $\mc{U}$ contains two or more minimal elements $u_1,u_2$ the upset $\mc{U}$ will not be connected since the only undirected path in $\mc{U}$ from $u_1$ to $u_2$ must be directed away from both $u_1$ and $u_2$ since these are minimal elements in $\mc{U}$.
 Any such path must include a collider, so no such path exists.
 Every connected upset $\mc{U}$ must therefore have a minimum element $u$, where $\mc{U} = [u,\infty)$.
 The number of connected upsets in a connected component of size $m$ in this Hasse diagram is equal to $m$.